 Save Money When You Are Able

 There are many ways that you can save money.
-If not already doing so, use coupons, or shop in discount and second-hand stores.
-Truly consider your needs over your wants.
+If not already doing so, you can consider using coupons, or shop in discount and second-hand stores.
+Honestly consider your needs over your wants.
 Remember, going into debt when preparing is not the answer.
 Going into debt reduces your freedom and forces you to take a step back.

 Commercial survival foods are nice to have but costly and unnecessary.
 When starting out, or on a limited budget, commercial survival foods may not be the best option.
-When buying food items that you normally eat, purchase extra.
-A few extra cans of food each week quickly multiplies into a large food stockpile.
-When using this method, it is important to eat and rotate what you buy.
+When buying food items that you usually eat, purchase extra.
+A few extra cans of food each week quickly multiply into a massive food stockpile.
+When using this method, it is essential to eat and rotate what you buy.
 Ideally, you should eat the items that are expiring the soonest.

 Water is one of life’s necessities.
 Therefore, you should try to save up as much as possible.
 By saving your used drink bottles, you can store up a decent amount of emergency water.
 Just make sure before filling the bottle that you thoroughly wash them.
 Once refilled, store the bottles in a dark place, such as a cupboard, closet, or basement.
 Water stored this way should be used, rotated and replaced every six months.
 You should also consider buying water filters, which will be needed should you exhaust your water supply.
 The water filter will aid with the removal of impurities and bacteria if you must refill your water from a questionable source.

-A dependable light source is needed in the event you lose power.
+In the event you lose power, you will need a dependable light source.
 The good news is that LED flashlights are now affordable and last longer than before.
-Remember, flashlights need a power source.
+Remember, flashlights require a power source.
 So, don’t forget spare batteries, or buying flashlights that are powered by solar or other alternative means.

 Aside from flashlights, candles are also affordable sources of light.
-When buying candles, avoid buying scented ones.
+When buying candles, avoid purchasing scented ones.
 You’ll find unscented tend to be less expensive.
-Also, when buying candles, don’t forget to pick up lighters, matches, or something else to get your candles, stove and fire lit.
+Also, when purchasing candles, don’t forget to pick up lighters, matches, or something else to get your candles, stove and fire lit.